 In my own life, the discomfort has often been a beautiful gift in disguise.
 A beautiful pain.
 Like the time I went to the doctor to hear my baby's heartbeat at thirteen weeks and walked out of the office with my own heart shattered.
 A perfectly formed baby on the ultrasound, but yet something wasn't right as I stared at that screen and held my breath.
 The baby was completely still and there was no illumination signaling blood flow or a heartbeat.

 No reason or satisfactory explanation.
 No ability to understand or make sense of it.
-But now I look at my healthy baby girl born less than a year later and I am okay with the pain.
-It's a painful memory I will always remember, but the sting of it has dulled.
-I would go through that journey a thousand times over knowing that it led to the present tense I live in now.
+Only an empty womb and a due date that is now an anniversary.
+But now I look at my healthy baby girl born less than a year later, and I have made peace with the pain.
+It's a bitter memory that I will not forget, but the sting of it has dulled.
+I would walk through that journey a thousand times over knowing that it led to the present tense I live in now.

-Pain is associated with suffering which is derived from the Latin word ferre, meaning to bear or to carry.
+Pain is associated with suffering which is derived from the Latin word "ferre", meaning "to bear or to carry."
 If I bear something, it means I suffer patiently.
 It means, "I'm in pain, but maybe...just maybe, it's a beautiful pain."
 Maybe someday I'll look back and realize that today's pain is necessary for the unfolding of my tomorrow.
-Maybe the pain I feel now is about who I'm becoming because let's face it, without some pressure, we would often remain stuck and the same.
+Maybe the pain I feel right now is about who I'm becoming because let's face it, without some pressure, we would often remain stuck and the same.
 Maybe the pain I feel now is a gift and maybe I need to be careful in saying that I don't want it.
 Because the pain I forfeit today might be a gift that I forfeit tomorrow.